vrokad/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 .. note:: This procedure is available for registered users only.

 1. :ref:`Install QSC CLI <one_time_host_setup>`.
 #.
-To detect the connected devices and flash the software builds, ensure that the Qualcomm PCAT and QUD tools are installed on the host machine.
+To detect the connected devices and flash the software builds, ensure that the Qualcomm PCAT and QUD tools are installed on the host computer.
 Run the following commands to use ``qpm-cli`` to install PCAT and QUD:

    .. container:: nohighlight